 A critical part of telling the story of your business is the “Why” of your business.
 Why are you doing this?
 Do you care about this?
 This is where the brand really goes beyond specific products and services and into a vision for the future of your company and industry.
 If the “Why” is money, don’t expect to inspire many customers for very long.
 Customers don’t care about the profit of your business; and if that’s the reason your business exists, customers will either start to catch on, or your customer service will go down.

-Money isn’t often a motivator for good service.
-A mission and a cause worth working towards are motivators that can drive every part of your business towards excellence.
+Money isn’t often a motivator for long lasting quality service.
+A mission and a cause worth working towards are motivators that can drive every part of your business towards excellence and innovation.
 If you have a vision, some dream of being an engine for change, or that your business will be part of helping an industry grow and progress towards something bigger and better, then customers and employees will feel like they are doing far more than buying your products or using your services.
 Businesses with a vision make their customers and employees feel like they are active participants in a movement towards a future they can get excited about.

-Without the “Why” of your business, you’ll simply leave customers to go back and forth between you and your competitors, each wielding the only remaining tool in your arsenal, price.
+Without the “Why” of your business, you’ll simply leave customers to go back and forth between you and your competitors, each wielding the only remaining tool in your arsenal.
+Price.
 In the short-term, one will lose, and often, in the long-term, both businesses lose.
-The businesses that are overly focused on short term goals run the risk of not noticing when their industry is changing, and ultimately getting left behind.
+The businesses that are overly focused on short term goals of profitability run the risk of not noticing when their industry is changing, and ultimately getting left behind.

 While there is a lot to learn about branding and all that can go into it, taking these three steps into account will get your business on the right track.